umutkonmus/InstagramPhotoDownloader/README.md

 # InstagramPhotoDownloader
-Simple program for download any instagram profile photo
+Simple program for download any instagram profile photo.

+You can download only ".exe" file and run or you can download or edit source code here.

+#USAGE

 Just enter username and PRESS download.
 Doesn't work with "enter" or something.